By Celeste Moroney, Founder of Run Partners

 I always come from a position that the business I am working on is my own business.
 If you know anyone I have worked with in the last 25 years, that can hold testament to this statement.

 I treat marketing as an investment centre (not a cost centre).
-Great marketing can and does transform business – both in respect the bottom line, business valuation and future earnings.
+Great marketing can and does transform business – both in respect to the bottom line, business valuation and future earnings.

 The branding and marketing of a business is only as ever as good as what is happening in the business.
 It’s an extension of what is happening on the inside.
 Some companies can use marketing to create a ‘false appearance’, however it rarely withstands the test of time.